 Depending on who you ask, off grid means different things to different people.
 To Kyle and I, it’s living remotely, unconnected to local power grids, and someday being self sufficient.
 To someone else, we might be considered “on grid” because we have cell service and internet.
 Even if I just went to town to maintain this blog that might constitute being on grid to some!

 I will own up to the fact that I am addicted to my cell phone and Facebook.
-I love seeing what everyone is up to, and sharing things that remind me of one of my friends or family.
+Seeing what everyone is up to, and sharing things that remind me of one of my friends or family is something I spend too much time doing!
 I am that person that always has my phone in hand, reading books (thank you Kindle app!), researching homestead plans or just laughing at memes.
 Putting it down for a few days was very difficult, but it made me realize how distracting my phone is to my every day life.
 Kyle has his own issues with the x-box, but at least he can’t carry his in his pocket!

 So what did we end up doing with no internet, x-box, cell phone, or lights?
 Getting shit done of course!

 We ended up going for a ride to the lake, then down to the beach to check out the glaciers and taking a nature walk to Seven Egg Creek.
 I was amazed at the different formations the water froze in!
 If you are ever in Alaska during winter, I totally recommend making a trip out to Discovery Beach at Captain Cook State Park!